dhrubo55/personal-blog/content/posts/day95-part1.md

 ## 3. ScheduledExecutorService: Time-Based Automation

+**TL;DR:** Schedules tasks for future or periodic execution.
+Use `scheduleAtFixedRate()` for fixed intervals, `scheduleWithFixedDelay()` for guaranteed gaps.
+Wrap tasks in try-catch - exceptions cancel future executions!

 **The Problem:** OAuth tokens expire every hour.
 If we don't refresh them, API calls start failing.
 Can't rely on manual intervention.

 This is another pattern I've implemented in production.
 Scheduled tasks are perfect for periodic maintenance work like token refresh, health checks, or cache cleanup.